Azure/GenAIOps/labs/bootstrapping.md

    cd workspace
    ```

-2. **Create a directory** for your GPT‑RAG template and enter it:
+2. **Create a directory** for your project template and enter it:

    ```bash
    mkdir gpt-rag
    cd gpt-rag
    ```

-3. **Initialize the project** using the Azure Developer CLI with the GPT‑RAG template:
+3. **Initialize the project** using the Azure Developer CLI with the project template:

    ```bash
    azd init -t azure/gpt-rag -b genaiops-workshop